The New York Yankees could not lose, the Philadelphia Phillies could not play and the New York Mets could not find consistency.

 That’s doubleheader light, like drinking beer from a smaller bottle.
 It’s been done in the minor leagues for years.

-For bettors, this presents a quagmire, taking the key 8th inning out of play.
-This is the inning many bullpens collapse (like the Mets did Friday in Atlanta, giving up a four-run lead and the game).
+For bettors, this presents a quagmire, taking the key eighth inning out of play.
+This is the inning in which many bullpens collapse (like the Mets did Friday in Atlanta, giving up a four-run lead and the game).